nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/data-store/security/how-to-grant-the-edit-permission-without-the-remove-permission.md

 ## Create a New Permission

-If you want users to be able to add and remove content, you must now grant them the Edit permission and the Remove permission.
+If you want users to be able to add and remove content, you must now grant them the `Write` permission and `Remove` permission.
 Or you can add a new permission that will behave like the default `ReadWrite` permission used to.

 1. Define a new global permission to read, edit and remove content.